MIGRATION ON THE UP! 🙏

 A RECENT CRACKDOWN

-A recent crackdown by Cyprus immigration authorities has located and arrested over 50 undocumented third country nationals.
-The crackdown also included routine inspections across the country, revealing several people without work visas, expired documents and inaccurate identification papers.
+Severla regular crackdowns, by Cyprus immigration authorities, has located and arrested several undocumented third country nationals.
+These crackdowns also include constant routine inspections that are carried out across the island.
+These measures have revealed several people without work visas, expired documents and inaccurate identification papers.
+Authorities have the required logistics in place to repatriate several of these individuals, once they are identified.Â

-Authorities continue to locate and repatriate individuals who are not legally residing in Cyprus on a daily basis.
-To date, over 3,000 third country nationals, illegally living in Republic of Cyprus territory, have been deported or repatriated since the beginning of this year.
+Authorities continue to locate and repatriate individuals who are not legally residing in Cyprus.
+They are doig this on a regular basis.
+Approximately over 3,000 third country nationals, illegally living in Republic of Cyprus territory, are deported or repatriated every year.Â